 MENTOR helps organizations to leverage the benefits of mentoring and coaching, by taking full ownership of these learning programs, including program planning and management, mentor / coach sourcing and matching with trainees, and learning progress monitoring and measurement.
 Read more about our mentoring and coaching programs.

 We also integrate digital tools that makes it easier for administrators to manage and track these programs while helping participants to communicate and collaborate online.
-Learn more about our mentoring and coaching app.
+Learn more about our mentoring and coaching application.